Husseinreda14/OnlineMarket/README.md

-3. To start testing the APIs, use the Postman collection URL available in `config.py`.
+3. To start testing the APIs, use the Postman collection URL available in config.py.
+Import the Postman collection locally on your desktop to begin testing the APIs.

 ### Configuration